arashmok/sparrow/README.md

    ```
    cp config.template.js config.js
    ```
+   Then edit `config.js` as needed:
+   - During development: Keep `DEVELOPMENT_MODE: true` to use mock data
-   Then edit `config.js` with your OpenAI API key and preferred settings.
+   - For real API testing: Set `DEVELOPMENT_MODE: false` and add your OpenAI API key

    This file is excluded from git to keep your API key private.

-3. Load the extension in Chrome:
+4. Load the extension in Chrome:
    - Open Chrome and navigate to `chrome://extensions/`
    - Enable "Developer mode" by clicking the toggle in the top-right corner
    - Click "Load unpacked" and select the project directory